cypherprotocol/autogig/README.md

 #### `/find` Route

 The `/find` route is responsible for matching users and their preferences with the best matching jobs.
 It includes functions such as `get_applicant_info` to retrieve applicant information from resumes based on provided parameters.
-The code for this route is not provided in the code snippets.

 #### `/tip` Route